Personnel selection: Overview

 The professional standards of industrial-organizational psychologists (I-O psychologists) require that any selection system be based on a job analysis to ensure that the selection criteria are job-related.
 The requirements for a selection system are characteristics known as KSAOs – knowledge, skills, ability, and other characteristics.
 US law also recognizes bona fide occupational qualifications (BFOQs), which are requirements for a job which would be considered discriminatory if not necessary – such as only employing men as wardens of maximum-security male prisons, enforcing a mandatory retirement age for airline pilots, a religious college only employing professors of its religion to teach its theology, or a modeling agency only hiring women to model women's clothing.

 Personnel selection systems employ evidence-based practices to determine the most qualified candidates and involve both the newly hired and those individuals who can be promoted from within the organization.

 In this respect, selection of personnel has "validity" if an unmistakable relationship can be shown between the system itself and the employment for which the people are ultimately being chosen for.
 In this way, a vital piece of selection is Job Analysis.
-An analysis is typically conducted before, and regularly apart of, the improvement in determination systems.
+An analysis is typically conducted before, and regularly as part of, the improvement in determination systems.
 Then again, a selection method may be deemed valid after it has already been executed by directing follow up job analysis and demonstrating the relationship between the selection process and the respective job.

 The procedure of personnel selection includes gathering data about the potential candidates with the end goal of deciding suitability and sustainability for the employment in that particular job.
 This data is gathered utilizing one or more determination devices or strategies classified as such: